Skip to main contentSkip to main navigation

 • Certifications*: NIMS Measurement, Materials & Safety Certification; NIMS CNC Mills Operations, NIMS Lathe Operations, OSHA 10 and Mike Rowe Work Ethic

-• Real-world experience: opportunity to work in a CNC lab
+• Real-world experience: hands-on class experience in a CNC lab

-• *Note: If you pass all of the NIMS exams, you would be eligible to receive up to seven credits at OCC.
-These credits can be applied towards MTT-1000 Introduction to Computer Numerical Control (CNC) and MTT-1100 Introduction to Machine Tools.
+• *Note: If you pass the NIMS exams, you would be eligible to receive four credits at OCC.
+The credits can be applied towards MTT-1000 Introduction to Computer Numerical Control (CNC).
 Visit the Licensure and Certification Credit web page for more details.

 • Registered with the Selective Service (if applicable)